withfatpanda/ship/README.md

 - Finish dev, test, distribute

 ### Installing Dependencies
 All of Ship's JS and CSS is built upon a core set of dependencies, chief among them being Bootstrap.

-Laravel Mix—your build system—also loads as a dependency.
-All of this is handled by [NPM](https://www.npmjs.com), so if you don't have NPM installed, you'll need to [do that first](https://www.npmjs.com/get-npm).
+Your new build system Caravel Mix also loads as a dependency.

+All of these dependencies are managed through [NPM](https://www.npmjs.com).
+If you don't have NPM installed, you'll need to [do that first](https://www.npmjs.com/get-npm).

 Next, from the root of your theme project, run `npm install`.

-This will install of your dependencies into a folder called `node_modules/`.
-There are going to be a lot of files—don't let this freak you out.
-Welcome to modern JavaScript development.
+All of your theme's dependencies will appear in a folder named `node_modules/`.
+There are going to be a lot of files—don't let this freak you out, and welcome to modern JavaScript development.

-Once NPM and your dependencies are loaded, you can test-build with the following command: `npm run dev`.
+Once your dependencies have loaded, you can test-build by running the following command: `npm run dev`.

 If you get a "Compiled successfully..." message, then it's all working.
 If you don't, [post your issue here](https://github.com/withfatpanda/ship/issues).